 When an anatomy ultrasound is done around 20 weeks of pregnancy, a doctor or ultrasound technician will usually be able to see all of the baby’s anatomy, including their genitals.
 Getting a good image may be difficult if the baby is in an unusual position.

 Studies have shown that 2-D ultrasounds are very accurate in determining sex.
-One study showed a 98.2 percent rate of accuracy.
-The inaccurate results in the study occurred when two male babies were misdiagnosed as females.
+One study showed a

 Many simple blood tests can reliably determine whether or not someone is carrying a boy or a girl.